 There is no required textbook for the course, so you do not need to purchase these texts.
-All necessary chapters are available online at Study.net, where you can also find all the cases and other assigned readings.
+All necessary chapters are in the course pack, which you can buy from Wharton Reprographics.
+All cases and other assigned readings are available online at Study.net.